koreader/ffi-cdecl/README.md

 Automated C declarations extraction tool for FFI interfaces.

-Currently it only generates lua header files for LuaJIT FFI.
-That said, it should be easy to add python cffi support.
+Currently it generates lua header files for LuaJIT FFI, And python header files for cffi.

 Dependencies